dejah22/Unique-Posture-Extraction-from-Classical-Dances/README.md

 **Status**: Under Review in the _4th International Conference on Machine Learning and Data Engineering (ICMLDE 2025), Elsevier_. [[Link]](https://www.icmlde.org/)

 ## Overview
-Classical Indian dance forms like **Bharatanatyam** present rich, codified movement vocabularies that are challenging to analyze computationally due to rhythmic complexity and semantic depth.
+Classical Indian dance forms like **Bharatanatyam** present rich, codified movement and expression vocabularies that are challenging to analyze computationally due to rhythmic complexity and semantic depth.
+Moreover, the nuances hidden in each gesture/movement convey rich meanings to the audience based on context, movement combinations and countenance while performing.
+This requires precision in motion segmentation, decoding and generation along with a large dataset that prevents overfitting.
 In this work, we propose the **first systematic framework** for posture-level extraction, deduplication and analysis in **Jathiswaram**, a core dance in a Bharatanatyam recital.

 <img width="1180" height="576" alt="image" src="https://github.com/user-attachments/assets/fc865a19-cf03-4784-819d-a63fc8c31790" />